puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 ## Optional Parameters

 As well as `compiler_host` and `primary_host`, the `add_compiler` plan has a number of optional parameters.
-These can been seen used in the following params example.
+These can be viewed in the following params example.

 ```json
 {